 Attention: The following steps go through configuring the BlueCat DNS Edge Service Point: Advanced Setup VM.
 If you are configuring the BlueCat DNS Edge Service Point: Quick Setup VM, not all fields listed in the following step section are applicable.

 - Click Create a resource.

-- Search for BlueCat, and select BlueCat DNS Edge Service Point.
+- Search for BlueCat, and select BlueCat DNS Edge Service Point: Advanced Setup.
 Optionally, you can open the Marketplace blade from your Dashboard to search.

 - Click Create.

 - In the Basics tab, complete the

 following required settings: